-She worked for many years for a Police Force and was a successful high profile Police Forensic Artist.
+She worked for a Police Force for nearly 20 years as an Intelligence Officer and was a successful high profile Police Forensic Artist.
 She created artists impressions of unidentified fatalities using mortuary photographs and crime scene information.
 She gained recognition for her work within the field and appeared on television as well as in the media due to her unusual work and experiences.
 She was interviewed on the BBC 'Missing' programme and was the artist commissioned to draw the late relative of Gary Lineker for the 'Who Do You Think You Are?' programme.

 Sharon has been involved with community art projects, working with disadvantaged young people and young offenders to create public artwork in conjunction with the Police and local support groups.

 Sharon has also worked at York Hospital with the Nursing team on an Acute Elderly ward mainly involved in end of life care and dementia nursing.

 Prior to the Pandemic she was the Freelance Artist working on the Dementia ward at York Hospital.
 The project was designed to use art as a way of communication, to assist patients with their general wellbeing, happiness, concentration and mental health.
 It was also a fantastic way to involve family and loved ones.

 Until recently she worked with teenagers who struggle with mainstream education and come from challenging backgrounds ensuring art is an integral part of their coursework.